IBM/cp4ba-jam-in-a-box/docs/Document Processing/README.md

 Use the self-reservation option with the below **TechZone Reservation URL**.

 ## **TechZone Reservation URL**
-To get a TechZone Reservation click [here](https://techzone.ibm.com/collection/ibm-cloud-pak-for-business-automation-and-digital-labor-jam-in-a-box/environments)
+To get a TechZone Reservation click <a href="https://techzone.ibm.com/collection/ibm-cloud-pak-for-business-automation-and-digital-labor-jam-in-a-box/environments" target="_blank">here</a>